antaz/hikari/share/man/man1/hikari.md

   workspace to this very sheet.
 Views that are a member of sheet **0** will also be displayed on the bottom of the stacking order.
-Switching to the current sheet will reset the state of the sheet e.g. hiding borrowed views, showing views that have previously been hidden and hiding views that are in iconified state.
+Switching to the current sheet will reset the state of the sheet e.g. hiding borrowed views, showing views that have previously been hidden and hiding views that are in invisible state.

 * **workspace-switch-to-sheet-[next|prev]-inhabited**